A Little Background About me

 You can do what I am doing and work with a trainer, but still do most of the work yourself and at the end of the training period, they can administer the PAT.

 The last option, which of course it the most expensive is to give your dog to someone to train and return it to you trained and ready for you to do your part of the learning so that you can take the PAT as a team.
 Just so you know, the PAT is NOT required for service dog work.
-It is however a good measurement on how well you and your dog are doing and if it is truly ready to be a Full Service Dog.
+It is, however, a good measurement of how well you and your dog are doing and if it is truly ready to be a Full Service Dog.

 All of this depends on your comfort level and how much research you want to do.
 I recommend that you learn the laws regardless of how your dog is trained.
 If you are ever challenged, you need to be able to respond properly and correctly.
 Knowing your rights and the rights of your service dog is imperative, so doing your homework there is invaluable.
 I am not saying that you have to become a lawyer, but being well versed in your state laws regarding service dogs in training and service dogs, and knowing the ADA Laws is something that you do need to know.